soi-20/brains/_posts/1930-01-01-avoid-competition.md

 - Love being “Data-Driven”.

-Being right and staying right is totally different.
+Being right and staying right is different.
 Doing well reduces the incentive to explore other ideas, especially when those ideas conflict with your proven business model.

 What makes disruption so devastating is the fact that absent a crisis, it is almost impossible to avoid.
 Managers are paid to leverage their advantages, not destroy them; to increase margins, not obliterate them.